 Unbeknownst to anybody, the now-deceased chimpanzee had been caring for a young son, and was seeking to protect him from any harm.
 Will comes across this newborn while clearing out the erstwhile ape’s cage, and takes it upon himself to nurture and raise the young chimp, which he names Caesar.
 Within a few months, Caesar is demonstrating cognitive abilities hitherto unseen in primates, including the ability to communicate fluently in sign-language and understand spoken words.

 While Will treats Caesar like an equal, Caesar cannot help but feel like he doesn’t belong.
-That belief is most profound when Caesar violently attacks a hostile neighbour, leaving his fellow residents terrified.
-With this act, Will is forced to send Caesar to a primate shelter, leaving the latter an outcast once again and both feeling devastated.
+That belief is most profound when Caesar violently attacks a hostile neighbour, leaving the suburb’s residents terrified.
+With this act, Will is forced to send Caesar to a primate shelter, leaving the latter an outcast once again and feeling devastated.
 Not helping matters is the shelter’s caretaker Dodge Landon (Tom “Malfoy” Felton) who constantly taunts and inflicts pain on Caesar’s simian brethren.